 WHAT YOU NEED TO MAKE YOUR DOOR AND BUILDING A PERFECT FIT

-The bifold hangar doors can be designed to the same loading requirements for live, dead
+The bifold hangar doors can be designed to the same loading requirements for live loads, dead loads

-and wind loads as the hangar building, to resist all anticipated loads without sagging,
+and wind loads on the hangar building, to resist all anticipated loads without sagging,

 bowing or conflicting with its smooth and efficient operation.
 Your door design can be

 approved and sealed by a professional engineer registered in the state where the project

 is located for the proper wind loading and exposure.

 When your bifold door is in the full open position, the bifold door tends to pull away

 from the building at the hinge line, exerting considerable horizontal loads on the building